Module 3: PCI Compliance Levels Explained

 Why Compliance Levels Exist

-Not every business processes the same volume of card transactions, and it wouldn't make sense to impose identical validation requirements on a corner shop and a national supermarket chain.
-That's why PCI DSS uses a tiered system of compliance levels.
-Your level is determined primarily by the number of card transactions you process annually, and it dictates how rigorously you need to demonstrate compliance.
+It wouldn't make sense to impose the same validation requirements on a corner shop and a national supermarket chain, so PCI DSS uses a tiered system.
+Your level is set primarily by how many card transactions you process each year, and it dictates how rigorously you have to demonstrate compliance.

 There are four compliance levels, numbered 1 through 4.
 Level 1 is the highest, requiring the most rigorous validation.
 Level 4 is the lowest, with lighter-touch requirements.
 Most small and mid-sized businesses fall into Level 3 or Level 4, which means they can validate compliance through a Self-Assessment Questionnaire (SAQ) rather than a formal on-site audit.

-Understanding your compliance level is one of the first things you should do when approaching PCI DSS.
-It tells you what validation you need, how much it's likely to cost, and what resources you'll need to allocate.
-Let's break down each level.
+Working out your compliance level is one of the first things to do when you start on PCI DSS.
+It tells you what validation you need, what it's likely to cost, and what resources you'll need.
+Here's how the four levels break down.

 The Four Compliance Levels